jhoanTrujillo/e-commerce-pp5/README.md

 The jigsaw checker returns a number of errors in each page all cause by the third-party library we are using.
 Bulma CSS, the library implements some CSS styling that isn't compliant with Jigsaw and provides several errors when declaring variables.

 The library works as expected and there are any issues other than compliance issues.
 This specific error won't be corrected as it was a choice to save time to use the bulma CSS library at the beginning of the project.

+[current results in all pages provide 485 errors from bulma](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fci-project-5-joe-pins-be851091e775.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) no issues related to our local css code were found.

 ## Bugs
 For bugs please see the project board.
 There is a section that handles and catalogs all the bugs that the project experience previously and other bugs that might need to be fix in the future.